drew-marchione/workoutApp/README.md

 <br />

 To view each exercise's properties, click on the icon to the right.
 A modal will pop up displaying the properties.
-Here you may modify the exercise data.
+Here you can modify the exercise data.

 <br />